Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Mathematical setting and main results

+Let us build a more stable scheme, robust when the operator $A$ tends to null.
 For the time discretization, we consider the one-step method which provides the numerical approximated solution $X^h_m$ of $X^h(t_m)$ at discrete time $t_m=m\Delta t$, $m=0, \cdots, M$.
 The method is based on the continuous linearization of \eqref{semi1}.
 More precisely we linearize \eqref{semi1} at each time step as

 for all $t_m\leq t\leq t_{m+1}$, where $J_m^h$ is the Fr\'{e}chet derivative of $P_hF$ at $X^h_m$ and $G^h_m$ is the remainder at $X^h_m$.
 Both $J^h_m$ and $G^h_m$ are random functions and are defined for all $\omega\in \Omega$ by